 If you don’t have one, this is where and how you can get one:

 The best part is, for 99% of you, it should still be free.
 You have to associate a credit card so that you can get billed if your site has requests that exceed the $200 credit Google gives you monthly for free.
 So as you can see unless you’re generating thousands of requests, using Google Maps on your site shouldn’t cost you anything.

 For more information, see: Google Maps API Pricing

 There are several different ways that you can embed Google Maps on your site depending on what type of map content you want to include.
 In this article, we’ll show you how to add Google Maps in WordPress without a plugin.
 Then, we’ll recommend some plugins that can help you to embed Google Maps.

 Add Google Map in WordPress without a plugin:

-If you want to just show a simple map and don’t need any extra detailed functionality like multiple markers or other annotations then you can add a map in your site without any plugin easily.
-Please follow below steps to do it.
+If you want to just show a simple map and don’t need any extra detailed functionality like multiple markers or other annotations then you can add a map to your site without any plugin easily.
+Please follow the below steps to do it.

 Step 1: Get the Google Maps Embed Code

-First go to the Google Maps website, type in the address of the location and create the map that you want to embed.
-For example, if you want to show place marker on the map open that place on the map or if you want to show directions for specific location open that.
+First go to the Google Maps website, type in the address of the location, and create the map that you want to embed.
+For example, if you want to showplace a marker on the map open that place on the map, or if you want to show directions for a specific location open that.